pal-aditya/microservice-project/README.md

 A microservices-based web application built with Python Flask, demonstrating a clean separation of concerns across authentication, gameplay, and frontend delivery using Kubernetes and statically served content.

 ---
+## Prerequisites

+Before proceeding, ensure that the following are installed and configured:

+1. **Cloud Native PostgreSQL** – Required for database operations within Kubernetes.
+2. **KGateway** – To enable and manage Gateway API functionality.
+3. **Secret Provider** – Since Kubernetes Secrets are only base64-encoded and not secure by default, use a provider like [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) or [External Secrets](https://external-secrets.io/).

+---

 ## 🧩 Architecture Overview